WWII – The Battle of Crete Combo Tourfrom

 Get in touch with the Greek - Cretan culture and history

-Our first day we will tour around Chania.
-The signs of the battle are still remain, as you will see, many buildings are still ruins because of the German Luftwaffe attack those days.
-We will start from the beginning of the WWII and how the war affected East-South Europe, Greece and Crete.
+On our first day, we will tour around Chania.
+The signs of the battle are remained, as you will see, many buildings are still ruins because of the German Luftwaffe attack those days.
+We will start from the beginning of WWII and how the war affected East-South Europe, Greece and Crete.
 We will analyze the operation “Marita”, the glorious Greek-Italian war of 1940 and under what circumstances the operation “Mercury” began.

 Discover the most important war theatre of the battle

-After your breakfast you will have the chance to see the key-location of the battle of Crete.
-A few kilometers from your hotel is Maleme, Tavronitis and Galatas.
-On 20th and 21st of May 1941 the Nazis bombed hardly specific locations of Chania.
+After your breakfast, you will have the chance to see the key-location of the battle of Crete.
+A few kilometres from your hotel is Maleme, Tavronitis and Galatas.
+On the 20th and 21st of May 1941, the Nazis bombed hardly specific locations of Chania.
 One of them, and the most important, was the airfield of Maleme.
-You will discover the most important war theatre of the battle.
+You will discover the most crucial war theatre in the battle.

 Explore more locations and see how the allies lost the battle

 Today we will explore the other side of Chania.
 Another German target of the first days.
 We will explore more key-locations in Chania and learn everything about facts and the secrets of the battle.
-We will also explain what happened to the other two regions of Crete, Rethimno and Heraklion during the battle days.
+We will also explain what happened to the other two Crete regions, Rethimno and Heraklion, during the battle days.

 The beginning of the end – The White Mountains Trail

-The end of the battle is close and general Fryberg order all his troops to withdraw.
+The end of the battle is close, and general Fryberg orders all his troops to withdraw.
 He has an escape plan.
-That was a life bet for Fryberg and Wevel, to save the allies during the retreat.
-The Cretan partisans helped and leaded the allied troops through the mountains to the South harbors, where the warships were waiting for them.
-The narrow mountain paths was extremely dangerous and unknown but not for the locals.
+That was a life bet for Fryberg and Wevel to save the allies during the retreat.
+The Cretan partisans helped and led the allied troops through the mountains to the South harbours, where the warships were waiting for them.
+The narrow mountain paths were extremely dangerous and unknown, but not for the locals.
 Today we will discover the area where the allies escaped.

 The German – Italian occupation in Crete

-The first days of the German occupation, terrible things happened in Crete.
-The Nazis took a hard and painful revenge from the locals.
-Cretans paid a huge price for their resistance during the battle with a lot of blood and sacrifices.
-Some of the first mass executions of innocent people happened at the villages of Alikianos, Kontomari, Kandanos and many other villages around Crete.
+In the first days of the German occupation, terrible things happened in Crete.
+The Nazis took hard and painful revenge from the locals.
+Cretans paid a massive price for their resistance during the battle with a lot of blood and sacrifices.
+Some of the first mass executions of innocent people happened at Alikianos, Kontomari, Kandanos and many other villages around Crete.
 The Germans hit hard and quickly.
 Too many men, women and children died in organized mass executions by Nazi bullets.
-We will drive around the monuments, dedicated to those heroes who gave their lives to protect their homeland and families, for Freedom, Peace and Democracy.
-We will analyze the life in Crete during the German occupation and in the evening we will enjoy our farewell dinner.
+We will drive around the monuments dedicated to those heroes who gave their lives to protect their homeland and families for Freedom, Peace and Democracy.
+We will analyze Crete’s life during the German occupation, and in the evening, we will enjoy our farewell dinner.